Qatar says Gaza cease-fire will begin Friday morning, with aid to follow ‘as soon as possible’

 The war erupted when several thousand Hamas militants stormed into southern Israel, killing at least 1,200 people, mostly civilians, and taking scores of hostages, including babies, women and older adults, as well as soldiers, for whom Hamas is expected to demand a large number of high-profile prisoners.

-Chehayeb reported from Beirut.
-Associated Press reporters Najib Jobain in Khan Younis, Gaza Strip, Melanie Lidman in Jerusalem and Jon Gambrell in Dubai, United Arab Emirates, contributed.
+Jobain reported from Khan Younis, Gaza Strip, and Jeffery from Cairo.
+Associated Press reporters Kareem Chehayeb in Beirut, Melanie Lidman in Jerusalem and Jon Gambrell in Dubai, United Arab Emirates, contributed.